ekatwood/token_mint/README.md

 The auction will use $USDC on Solana blockchain so it is clear how much each token is priced at.

 Arweave $AR will be used to store and host the logo.
-The user can pay for those transaction fees (you have to store an image and JSON) with $SOL as well, and Arweave has reasonable hosting fees.
+The user pays for those transaction fees (you have to store an image and JSON) with $SOL as well, and Arweave has reasonable hosting fees.

 Starting a liquidity pool on Raydium is easy, but you probably want about $2,000 worth of capital to have a smooth launch.